Joey Votto Player Props: Reds vs. Nationals

 Joey Votto At The Plate

-- Votto is hitting .154 with four home runs and five walks.
+- Votto is batting .154 with four home runs and five walks.

-- This year, Votto has totaled at least one hit in four of 12 games (33.3%), and had multiple hits twice.
+- Votto has gotten a hit in four of 12 games this season (33.3%), with multiple hits twice.

-- In four games this season (33.3%), Votto has picked up an RBI, and in three of those games (25.0%) he had two or more.
-He has also driven home three or more of his team's runs in two contests.
+- Votto has had at least one RBI in 33.3% of his games this season (four of 12), with two or more RBI three times (25.0%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored at least once five times this year (41.7%), including one multi-run game.
+- In five of 12 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.